ForAbby-X/cube3D/README.md

 * Wolran / vmuller ->	[Git](https://github.com/Wolran) / [42.intra](https://profile.intra.42.fr/users/vmuller)

 ### The game:
-Cub3D is a horror roguelike game.
+Cub3D is a horror roguelike game. \n
 In wich we implemented our own 3D raycaster and rasterizer.

 ## Features: